Kirsty Coventry: Personal bests and appearances

 With seven Olympic medals, Coventry is the most decorated Olympian from Africa.
-Together with Krisztina Egerszegi, she also won the most individual Olympic medals in women's swimming.
-She competed at five Olympics, from 2000–2016.
-She won all but one of Zimbabwe's Olympic medals.
+At the time of her retirement, she had tied with Krisztina Egerszegi for having won the most individual Olympic medals in women's swimming.
+This feat has since been surpassed by Katie Ledecky.
+Coventry competed at five Olympics, from 2000 to 2016.
+As of 2024, she has won all but one of Zimbabwe's Olympic medals.